Posted by Sidhu on 19th August 2007

 (If you have the dmp file in compressed (.Z) format check here, to run the import directly from compressed file)

-- Run the import: Finally, run the import with FULL=Y option and after the import finishes, look for any errors in the log.
-At last, compile all the invalid objects in the database.
+5. Run the import: Finally, run the import with FULL=Y and IGNORE=Y options and after the import finishes, look for any errors in the log.
+At last, compile all the invalid objects in the database (Here is the link to a script to compile all the invalid objects).
 (If the import terminates with ORA-01435, then have a look at this post.)

 To read about all the options with imp have a look at Original Import & Export Utilities chapter of Oracle Utilities guide.